Cultural Diversity in the Workplace, Part 1

 From our increasingly diverse domestic workforce to the globalization of business, cultural competence is arguably the most important skill for effective work performance in the 21st century.

 What is cultural diversity in the workplace?
 Culture refers to the values, norms, and traditions that affect the way a member of a group typically perceives, thinks, interacts, behaves, and makes judgments.
 It even affects perceptions of time, which can impact day-to-day scheduling and deadlines.
-Get an overview of all key aspects of diversity at the resource center.
+A diversity calendar is a helpful tool to ensure meetings are successful, and deadlines are met.

 Cultural competence, in brief, is the ability to interact effectively with people from different cultures.
 This ability depends on awareness of one’s own cultural worldview, knowledge of other cultural practices and worldviews, tolerant attitudes towards cultural differences, and cross-cultural skills.